indianakernick/STELA/README.md

  - [ ] Compile to C++14
  - [ ] Compile to C++11
  - [ ] Compile to C99
+ - [ ] Expose some of the C standard library
  - [ ] Compile to LLVM IR

 ## Building